Kuan-Pang/CellSearchR/README.md

  - `CellSearchR::plotAnnotation`: Visualize the annotation results from `searchCell()` in a UMAP plot.

-`CellSearchR` contains 2 datastes:
+`CellSearchR` contains 2 datasets:
 - `cellxgene3k` is a Seurat object 3K blood cells subsampled from Cellxgene census, which can used as the reference data for `searchCell()`.
 This dataset is a subset of the [Cellxgene census](https://chanzuckerberg.github.io/cellxgene-census/) database.
 - `covid.pbmc3k`  is a Seurat object of 3K PBMCs from a COVID-19 patient, which can be used as the query data for `searchCell()`.
 This dataset is a subset of [Single cell profiling of COVID-19 patients: an international data resource from multiple tissues](https://www.medrxiv.org/content/10.1101/2020.11.20.20227355v1)

-For more information  on the usage of the functions, please refer to the vignette for a full tutorial.
+For more information on the usage of the functions, please refer to the [vignette](vignettes/Introduction_CellSearchR.Rmd) for a full tutorial.

 You may also find the information below useful: